Saurabh999261/health-insurance-cost-prediction/README.md

 ## 🚀 Future Improvements

-- Apply Feature Scaling to improve KNN model performance.
+- Collect a larger dataset to improve model performance and generalization.
-- Experiment with advanced ensemble models such as XGBoost and Gradient Boosting.
+- Perform additional feature engineering to explore new factors affecting insurance costs.
-- Use a larger dataset to improve model generalization.
+- Compare the model performance using different train-test split ratios.
-- Build a Streamlit web application for real-time insurance cost prediction.
+- Build a simple user interface to allow users to predict insurance charges more easily.

 ---